 > Personal Branding

-This isn’t a new concept for 2019, but it’s more important than ever.
+This isn’t a new concept, but it’s more important than ever.
 Candidates need to stand out with a distinct, clear message of their value to potential employers.
 This may take the form of a resume, LinkedIn profile, website, social media presence, and/or digital portfolios on industry-specific sites such as github (for developers) or behance (for designers).

 Given the emerging dominance of the Gig Economy, it also means having an exceptional bio and personal profile that you can deploy on contract-work sites like Upwork, Fiverr, and more.
 (If your personal brand needs a boost along any of these lines, reach out via our Coach Finder page to find a career expert to help you polish up your pitch.)